Engine Gift Shop

 Here we’ve focussed on four local suppliers to Brownsea, all of which have been sourced within a 30 mile radius from the island.
 These locally-sourced Dorset goodies, include:

 Elm house studio: Blandford Forum, Dorset

 Elm House Studio carefully creates handmade pottery including the rock pool pots, from Dorset and other ceramic products.
 Pottery artist Catherine Broadway only works with local Dorset pottery clay, fired to earthenware temperature.
-The thrown pots are covered with white liquid clay (slip) and later, the design is engraved through the surface to reveal the red clay beneath (scraffito).
+The thrown pots are covered with white liquid clay (slip) and later, the design is engraved to reveal the red clay beneath (scraffito).
 The pottery is then finally coloured using under glaze pigments and a clear glaze applied at the very end.

 Piddle brewery: Beer, lager and cider: Piddlehinton, Dorset